 - 1. Remove seal that holds the bearing assembly in place.
 Be prepared to replace the seal with a new one upon replacement. - 2.
-Remove the snap ring that secures the bearing in place. - 3.
-On the opposite end of the roller from the bearing to be removed, insert a small rod through the inside of the roller and push the bearing out. - 4.
-Drive bearing out with the rod. - 5.
-Install new bearing, and replace the retaining ring and seal.
+Remove the snap ring that secures the bearing in place. - On the opposite end of the roller from the bearing to be removed, insert a small rod through the inside of the roller and push the bearing out.